awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 After a snapshot is copied to the destination AWS Region, it becomes active and available for restoration purposes\.

 To copy snapshots for AWS KMS–encrypted clusters to another AWS Region, create a grant for Amazon Redshift to use a KMS customer master key \(CMK\) in the destination AWS Region\.
 Then choose that grant when you enable copying of snapshots in the source AWS Region\.
-For more information about configuring snapshot copy grants, see [Copying AWS KMS\-Encrypted Snapshots to Another AWS Region](working-with-db-encryption.md#configure-snapshot-copy-grant)\.
+For more information about configuring snapshot copy grants, see [Copying AWS KMS–encrypted snapshots to another AWS Region](working-with-db-encryption.md#configure-snapshot-copy-grant)\.

-## Restoring a Cluster from a Snapshot<a name="working-with-snapshot-restore-cluster-from-snapshot"></a>
+## Restoring a cluster from a snapshot<a name="working-with-snapshot-restore-cluster-from-snapshot"></a>

 A snapshot contains data from any databases that are running on your cluster\.
 It also contains information about your cluster, including the number of nodes, node type, and master user name\.
 If you restore your cluster from a snapshot, Amazon Redshift uses the cluster information to create a new cluster\.
 Then it restores all the databases from the snapshot data\.